 University of Dallas

-To earn a teaching degree at UD, students major in interdisciplinary studies with an emphasis in either early childhood (EC-6) or middle school.
+To earn a teaching degree at UD, students major in interdisciplinary studies with an emphasis in either early childhood (EC-6) or math, science, English language arts and reading, social studies, math and science or reading, English language arts and social studies for grades 4-8.
 Students must complete prerequisite coursework with an overall 2.75 GPA prior to applying for admission to the teaching program.
-All students must pass a comprehensive exam and give an oral presentation at UD within a semester of graduation.
+All students must pass a comprehensive exam and give an oral presentation at UD.

 Bachelor of Arts in Interdisciplinary Studies

-To be recommended for certification in the area of EC-6 Generalist, students at UD must complete 22 hours of education coursework covering topics such as developmental reading and educational psychology.
+To be recommended for certification in the area of EC-6 Generalist, students at UD must complete 22 hours of coursework covering topics such as developmental reading and children's literature.
 An additional 16 hours of EC-6 related coursework covering topics such as elementary science and principles of elementary education is required along with completion of UD's core general courses.

 Elementary Certification (EC-6 Generalist)

 Mountain View College (MVC), which is part of the Dallas County Community College District, offers an alternative teacher certification program for those with a bachelor's degree.
-A year of internship is required, along with all certification tests, prior to becoming licensed.
+An internship is required, along with all certification tests, prior to becoming licensed.
 MVC also offers an Associate of Arts in Teaching (AAT), which is designed to transfer to a bachelor's degree program in any Texas public college or university.
-Specialization options include EC-6 grade and EC-12 grade in foreign language or special education.
+Specialization options include EC-6 grade and EC-12 grade in special education.